Kyle Gann: Cap Rock Wind

 Scored for mezzo-soprano and chamber orchestra (flute, oboe, clarinet in Bb, alto saxophone, bassoon, horn, trumpet, trombone, piano, vibraphone, electric guitar, and strings); duration 18 minutes.

 In 1947, folk singer Woody Guthrie wrote a novel titled House of Earth.
 It was a story of living in the Texas panhandle region during the Depression and the Dust Bowl.
 Guthrie was clearly inspired by John Steinbeck's The Grapes of Wrath, but why he failed to publish House of Earth remains something of a mystery.
 He apparently sent it to Hollywood studios in hopes of having it made into a film, but since the first half of the novel centers around a startlingly erotic sex scene and the second half graphically describes a birth nine months later, the chances of it being turned into a film in the 1950s, or even afterward, seem remote to say the least.
-In any case, this beautiful novel was finally published in 2013 by Infinitum Nihil, the publishing company founded by actor Johnny Depp.
+Yet in a sense it was Hollywood who discovered it at last, for this beautiful novel was finally published in 2013 by Infinitum Nihil, the publishing company founded by actor Johnny Depp.

 The ensemble Contemporaneous had just asked me to write them a piece.
 I wanted to take advantage of their expert conductor, David Bloom, to employ the kind of intricate ensemble polyrhythms that I rarely get to indulge in with a chamber orchestra; I wanted to also benefit from their dynamic mezzo-soprano Lucy Dhegrae.
 I pored through various texts, none of which inspired me until I found House of Earth, with its rambling descriptions of weather whose riotous lists of objects and verbs achieve a Gertrude Stein-like ecstasy.
 So I finally settled on an unusual form, two movements played without pause, one instrumental and full of rhythmic complexity, the other vocal and more operatic.
 As I composed, each movement borrowed more and more from the other, tying them more closely together.
 (Of course I considered quoting tunes of Woody's songs, but they would have pushed the music in a very different direction - one already well explored by American composers of the 1930s - and added copyright issues.)